uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 1. [Create](../../workflow_solutions/using_anaconda.md#create-an-environment) and [activate](../../workflow_solutions/using_anaconda.md#activate-an-environment) an environment as stated in the links.

-1. Access the CLI following the steps [here.](../../workflow_solutions/using_anaconda.md#installing-anaconda-environments-using-cheahas-command-line-interface-cli)
+1. Access the terminal following the steps [here](../../workflow_solutions/using_anaconda.md#installing-anaconda-environments-using-cheahas-command-line-interface-cli).

 <!-- markdownlint-disable MD046 -->
 !!! note